-The Research Grants Committee, through the Office of the Vice President for Research, accepts proposals for Research grants each year for full-time tenured or tenured track UA faculty.
-Applicants may request funding up to $6,000.
-The deadline for submissions is January 31 of each year.
-Awards are announced in early April each year.
+The Research Grants Committee, through the Office of the Vice President for Research and Economic Development(OVPRED), accepts proposals for RGC research grants each year from full-time tenured, tenured track, clinical and, clinical track UA faculty.
+Starting in January 2015, the deadline for submissions will be 4:30 p.m.
+January 15 each year.

 RGC Application, Award and Final Report Procedures

-Details of the procedures, priorities and restrictions used by the Research Grants Committee in awarding research funds are detailed in the Research Manual/Application Instructions.
+Details of the procedures, priorities and restrictions used by the Research Grants Committee in awarding research funds are detailed in the RGC Instructional Manual.
 Upon receipt of an award, the successful applicant must sign and return the RGC Award Recipient Conditions to the Office for Sponsored Programs.

 RGC Funding Priorities

-- The RGC will give highest priority to proposals from non-tenured, tenure-track faculty who are currently unfunded with external (non-UA) awards and will award funding to those proposals deemed meritorious.
+In a spirit of support and collegiality, the RGC will give highest priority to Level 1 proposals with PIs from tenure track or clinical track faculty who are not currently funded by external (non-UA) awards and will award funding to those proposals deemed meritorious.

-- The second highest priority is for non-tenured faculty with significant research funding unrelated to the research proposed in the RGC application.
+The second highest priority for Level 1 awards (and the highest for Level 2) is for tenure track or clinical track faculty with significant research funding unrelated to the research proposed in the RGC application.

-- Tenured faculty with established records of productivity, who are currently unfunded and proposing to restart their funding or exploring a new direction in their research area.
-Tenured faculty should explain within the text of the proposal why the project for which they are requesting funds is needed to continue research in a previously funded area or how the proposal represents a new direction within the overall theme of their research area and how they envision future development of this new direction.
-A portion of the total funds allocated for RGC awards will be designated for tenured faculty.
+The third priority for Level 1 awards is for tenured/clinical faculty with established records of productivity, who are currently unfunded and proposing to restart their funding or exploring a new direction for their research.
+Faculty should explain within the text of the proposal why the project for which they are requesting funds is needed to continue research in a previously funded area or how the proposal represents a new direction within the overall theme of their research area and how they envision future development of this new direction.

 For more information, please contact Angie Shotts at 348-8070, email@example.com.